So You Want to Talk About Race

 There are several ways you can access the book:

-- Borrow it from our Law Library: The Law Library has acquired multiple copies of Hillbilly Elegy.
-Incoming 1L students may not yet be entered as borrowers in the library’s system but will be issued a courtesy borrowing card if necessary in order to check out this book.
-Please contact Tamara Guilford-Davis email@example.com for assistance.
+- Borrow it from our Law Library: The Law Library will acquire multiple copies of So You Want to Talk About Race.
+Incoming 1L students may not yet be entered as borrowers in the library’s system, but will be issued a courtesy borrowing card if necessary in order to check out this book.
+Please contact Tamara Guilford-Davis firstname.lastname@example.org for assistance.

 - Find it at a library near you: You can find local public and academic libraries that have the title.